 More people are turning to ‘voluntourism’ as a way to have fun and do good while seeing a new part of the world.

-“Voluntourism,” or volunteer travel, has been a growing trend over the past few years, especially among younger people.1 I know from experience—having completed three separate week-long Habitat for Humanity builds across the US—that when I’ve incorporated volunteer work into my travel plans, I’ve always come away feeling gratified, with fresh perspective on what’s important.
+“Voluntourism,” or volunteer travel, has been a growing trend over the past few years, especially among younger people.1 Though the Covid-19 pandemic impacted voluntourism globally, many are thinking about ways to travel more now that restrictions have eased up.
+I know from experience—having completed three separate week-long Habitat for Humanity builds across the US—that when I’ve incorporated volunteer work into my travel plans, I’ve always come away feeling gratified, with fresh perspective on what’s important.

 I’ll explain the different kinds of voluntourism you might choose for your own vacation plans, and how to make sure you (and the community you’re visiting) get the most out of the experience.